 CER-ETH – Center of Economic Research at ETH Zurich, Working Paper 16/237

-Natural gas plays an important role in the future development of electricity markets as it is the least emission intensive fossil generation option while additionally providing the needed flexibility in plant operation to deal with intermittent renewable generation.
-As both the electricity and the natural gas market rely on networks, congestion on one market may lead to changes on another.
-In addition, investments in one market have an impact in the other and may even become substitutes for one another.
+Natural gas plays an important role in the future development of electricity markets, as it is the least emission-intensive fossil generation option and additionally provides the needed plant operating flexibility to deal with intermittent renewable generation.
+As both the electricity and the natural gas market rely on networks, congestion in one market may lead to changes in the other.
+In addition, investment in one market impacts investment in the other market to the extent that these investments may even become substitutes for each another.
 The objective of this paper is to develop a dynamic model representation of coupled natural gas and electricity network markets to test the potential interaction with respect to investments.
 The model is tested under simplified conditions as well as for a stylized European network setting.
-The results indicate that there is a potential for investment-substitution and significant market interactions that warrants the application of coupled models especially with regard to simulations of long term system developments.
+The results indicate that there is sufficient potential for investment substitution and market interactions that warrant the application of coupled models, especially with regard to simulations of long-term system developments.